Violet Chachki

-Violet Chachki is the stage name of Paul Jason Dardo (born June 13, 1992), an American drag queen, burlesque/aerial performer, content creator, model, and recording artist best known for winning the seventh season of RuPaul's Drag Race.
-Chachki is genderfluid and uses she/her and they/them pronouns.
+Paul Jason Dardo, known professionally as Violet Chachki (born June 13, 1992), is an American drag queen, burlesque/aerial performer, content creator, model, and recording artist best known for winning the seventh season of RuPaul's Drag Race.

+Early life

+Born in Atlanta, Georgia, Dardo has an Ecuadorian parent.
+She was raised Catholic and attended St. Pius X Catholic High School.
+During her upbringing, she also lived in Stone Mountain and Lilburn.

 Career

 Dardo began performing in drag as Violet Chachki at the age of 19.
 The name "Violet" was inspired by Jennifer Tilly's character of the same name in the film Bound, while "Chachki" is a variant of the Yiddish word tchotchke, used to name a strictly decorative small collectible item or describe a beautiful young lady.
 She first performed at the bar LeBuzz in Marietta, Georgia.
 Using a fake ID to perform in local drag shows, she eventually won Miss New Faces at Friends on Ponce in Atlanta and was adopted as a "drag daughter" by drag queens Dax Exclamationpoint (who competed on the eighth season of Drag Race) and Genre Monster.
-Later, Chachki was enrolled at the Savannah College of Art and Design at the Atlanta campus for fashion design, but dropped out to focus on doing drag.
+Later, Violet Chachki was enrolled at the Savannah College of Art and Design at the Atlanta campus for fashion design, but dropped out to focus on doing drag.
 She became a regular cast member of The Other Show at the bar Jungle in Atlanta which gave her exposure locally and allowed her to perform with Alaska Thunderfuck 5000, Amanda Lepore, and Lady Bunny.